Publishing 3D models in your journal article

 It is especially important to clarify whether your model has been optimized for publication.
 That way your readers will not equate a reduced visualization with the actual output of your work.

-Make sure you clearly caption your model, as you would any figure, so as to allow users to get the most out of their interaction.
+As you would any figure, clearly caption your model, to allow users to get the most out of their interaction.
 For instance, pointing out features or specific points that might not be at first evident.

 The option to feature 3D models within articles is currently available on the following titles.
 Visit the Instructions for Authors page of your chosen journal for more details about how to submit a model: